Gary Lineker: Sports presenting

+Lineker was the lead presenter of the BBC's coverage of the London 2012 Olympic Games, presenting the evening action each day.
+This was a role he also took for the Glasgow 2014 Commonwealth Games.

 In 2013, Lineker began working for NBCSN as part of their Premier League coverage and contributing to the US version of Match of the Day.
 On 9 June 2015, Lineker was unveiled as the lead presenter of BT Sport's Champions League coverage.
 On 13 August 2016, Lineker presented the first Match of the Day of the 2016–17 season wearing only boxer shorts.
 Believing it would simply not happen, he had promised in a tweet from December 2015 that if Leicester City won the Premier League, he would "present Match of the Day in just my undies".

-As of July 2022, Lineker is the highest-paid BBC presenter and has been for several years; receiving payments of £1.75–1.76 million each year between 2016 and 2020, and approximately £1.35 million in 2020-21.
-His pay has been criticised by Julian Knight, chair of the parliamentary Digital, Culture, Media and Sport Committee, and Dame Esther Rantzen.
+As of July 2025, Lineker is the highest-paid BBC presenter, and has been for eight years running, receiving payments of £1.75–1.76 million each year between 2016 and 2020, approximately £1.35 million in 2020–21, and between £1,350,000 - £1,354,999 in 2024–25.
+His pay has been criticised by Julian Knight, chair of the parliamentary Digital, Culture, Media and Sport Committee, and former BBC presenter Esther Rantzen.
 The BBC's Director General, Tim Davie, stated that Lineker's pay was justified "because of the value of analysis to the viewing audience".

-In March 2023, Lineker was required to step back from presenting on the BBC for three days due to a controversy over his pronouncements on party political matters on social media outlets.
+In March 2023, Lineker was required to step back from presenting on the BBC for three days due to a controversy over his criticism of the British government's immigration policy on Twitter.

+BBC exit

+On 11 November 2024, it was announced that Lineker would be stepping down from presenting Match of the Day following the conclusion of the 2024–25 Premier League season in May 2025.
+Having been previously announced as leaving the BBC after covering the 2025–26 FA Cup and the 2026 World Cup, in May 2025 it was announced that Lineker would leave the BBC completely at the end of the season following further controversy regarding his usage of social media, including sharing a post about Zionism that included an illustration of a rat, historically used as an antisemitic insult.
+Lineker said he did not see the image, and "would never consciously repost anything antisemitic" and added: "However, I recognise the error and upset that I caused, and reiterate how sorry I am.
+Stepping back now feels like the responsible course of action."
+He presented his final Match of the Day on 25 May 2025.

-Walkers commercials
+Walkers advertisements

-Lineker has appeared in television commercials for the Leicester-based snack company Walkers.
-Originally signing a £200,000 deal in 1994, his first advert was 1995's "Welcome Home" (Lineker had recently returned to England having played in Japan).
+Lineker has appeared in television advertisements for the Leicester-based snack company Walkers.
+Originally signing a £200,000 deal in 1994, his first advertisement was 1995's "Welcome Home" (Lineker had recently returned to England having played in Japan).
 Walkers temporarily named their salt and vinegar crisps after Lineker, labelling them 'Salt & Lineker', in the late 1990s.
-In 2000, Lineker's Walkers commercials were ranked ninth in Channel 4's poll of "The 100 Greatest TV Ads".
+In 2000, Lineker's Walkers advertisements were ranked ninth in Channel 4's poll of The 100 Greatest TV Ads.